About the Metrics

 Rarity Premium

-Change in contribution once rarity multipliers are applied.
+The % change in contribution once rarity multipliers are applied (DDIᴿ vs DDIᴺ).

 Rarity Premium = (DDIᴿ / DDIᴺ) − 1